 Titirangi Domain (Kaiti Hill) provides great views of Gisborne city and the bay towards Mahia.
 There are bush walk tracks amongst native trees.
 There is also a very popular fitness trail with lots of steps to run up and down.

 Places of interest include the Cook bi-centenary memorial plaza, gun emplacement and observatory.

 Other walkways and cycleways

 City riverbank walkway along the Taruheru and Turanganui riverbank.
-Connects with the cycle/walkway along to Waikanae Beach.
+Connects with the Oneroa pathway along Waikanae Beach to Midway surf club.

 Motu Trails cycleway